-- 8.1.18 As set out in Policy 4.3.10, development within Special Study Area 'A' (west) identified on Schedule F generally shall not be permitted until such time as the planning and required approvals for the Highway 400 connection(s) to the street network are finalized to the satisfaction of the City, the Region and the Province.
-Development shall only be considered where the City, the Region and the Province are satisfied that final street alignments within Special Study Area 'A' will not be compromised. - 8.1.19 Proposed residential and other sensitive land uses close to existing industrial uses shall demonstrate compatibility and, where necessary, mitigate the impact of the existing use in terms of noise, vibration, air quality, lighting, overlook and traffic generation, in general accordance with all Provincial and municipal guidelines. - 8.1.20 Further to Policy 8.1.18, the development of residential and other noise sensitive land uses shall have regard for potential noise and vibration impacts from industry and other existing uses and major streets within and in proximity to the VMC.
-Applications for residential development and other noise sensitive land uses within the zones defined below-shall include a noise and vibration study to the satisfaction of the City and in accordance with Ministry of the Environment guidelines, in consultation with CN and transit agencies, to identify any appropriate measures to mitigate adverse impacts from the source of noise and vibration as well as to ensure noise compliance for adjacent regulated industries is maintained.
-Should the findings of the noise and vibration study indicate difficulties in meeting the applicable sound level limits for the relevant acoustic Class environment, and upon recommendation by a qualified acoustic professional, Vaughan Council may, at their discretion and by resolution, grant a Class 4 designation for a site or area which will be implemented by way of zoning by-law, draft plan of subdivision and/or site plan, in accordance with the Ministry of the Environment guidelines and City policy. - within 1,000 metres of the MacMillan Rail Yard - within 300 metres of an industrial use - within 300 metres of Highways 400 and 407 - within 100 metres of Highway 7, the subway or a bus station - 8.1.21 Development adjacent to the subway line and station shall be subject to the policies of the Toronto Transit Commission applicable to such development. - 8.1.22 As per Policy 5.2.3.8 of Volume 1 of the Vaughan Official Plan 2010, drive-through facilities shall only be permitted on the basis of a site-specific amendment to this plan.

-Drive through establishments are not consistent with the vision of a transit-oriented, pedestrian-friendly downtown and shall not be permitted in the VMC. - 8.1.23 The City shall review and update its Sign By-law to support the urban design objectives of this plan.
+- 8.1.1316 All development on lands adjacent to Provincial highways, including streets and buildings, shall be set back a minimum of 14 metres from the highway right-of-way. - 8.1.1744 As set out in Policy 4.3.10, development within Special Study Area 'A' (west) identified on Schedule F generally shall not be permitted until such time as the planning and required approvals for the Highway 400 connection(s) to the street network are finalized to the satisfaction of the City, the Region and the Province.
+Development shall only be considered where the City, the Region and the Province are satisfied that final street alignments within Special Study Area 'A' will not be compromised.
+Development shall not be permitted in Special Study Area A (West) identified on Schedule G until the final road alignments in the area have been determined to the satisfaction of the City, the Region of York and the Ontario Ministry of Transportation. - 8.1.1845 Proposed residential and other sensitive land uses close to existing industrial uses shall demonstrate compatibility and, where necessary, mitigate the impact of the existing use in terms of noise, vibration, air quality, lighting, overlook and traffic generation, in general accordance with all Provincial and municipal guidelines. - 8.1.1916 Further to Policy 8.1.185, the development of residential and other sensitive land uses shall have regard for potential noise and vibration impacts from industrial existing uses and major streets within and in proximity to the VMC.
+Applications for residential development and other sensitive land uses within the zones defined below shall include a noise and vibration study to the satisfaction of the City in consultation with CN and transit agencies, to identify any appropriate measures to mitigate adverse impacts from the source of noise and vibration: - within 1,000 metres of the MacMillan Rail Yard - · within 300 metres of an industrial use - within 300 metres of Highways 400 and 407 - within 100 metres of Highway 7, the subway or a bus station - 8.1.2047 Development adjacent to the subway line and station shall be subject to the policies of the Toronto Transit Commission applicable to such development. - 8.1.2148 Drive-through establishments are not consistent with the vision of a transit-oriented, pedestrian-friendly downtown and shall not be permitted in the VMC. - 8.1.2219 The City shall review and update its Sign By-law to support the urban design objectives of this plan.
 New permanent pole-mounted, billboard, ground-related monument and pylon signs signs as well as mobile signs generally shall be prohibited.
 Signage shall be incorporated into the design of buildings and landscapes.

-- 8.1.24 The City acknowledges the long term potential for the VMC to expand east and north beyond the boundaries identified in Schedule A as the population targets and land use objectives of this plan are achieved.
-Such expansions will require a review of land use policies for the affected areas, in the context of an Official Plan Review. - 8.1.25 Notwithstanding the maximum heights identified in Schedule I, development in the Secondary Plan area and associated construction activities are subject to height limitations based on Transport Canada criteria related to the continued operation of nearby airports.
+- 8.1.2320 The City acknowledges the long term potential for the VMC to expand east and north beyond the boundaries identified in Schedule A as the population targets and land use objectives of this plan are achieved.
+Such expansions will require a review of land use policies for the affected areas, in the context of an Official Plan Review. - 8.1.24 Notwithstanding the maximum heights identified in Schedule I, development in the Secondary Plan area and associated construction activities are subject to height limitations based on Transport Canada criteria related to the continued operation of nearby airports.

-8.2 Retail
+8.2 Station Precinct